 - Acting against racist, oppressive, and exclusionary words, actions, and power structures

 In achieving this commitment, it is essential to acknowledge the privileges associated with my race, gender identity, educational background, and professional position, and to leverage my privilege to the benefit of others.
 It is also my responsibility to recognize the different experiences of my trainees and peers so that how I carry out these actions is compatible with each individual’s context.
-When I make mistakes, I commit to educate myself and learn from my mistakes.
+When I make mistakes, I commit to educate myself and learn from them.
 By performing intentional and informed actions, it is my goal to foster an environment that embraces diverse socioeconomic and cultural backgrounds and empowers everyone to succeed